Before you begin

 - Download all required files.
 For more information, see Talend Installer specific prerequisites.

 - Check that all default ports are open.
-For more informations, see Port information.
+For more informations, see Proxy and firewall allowlist information.

 - Ensure that only one instance of MongoDB is installed on your